jeffsp/qt_support/README.md

 # QT Support

-Makefile support for QT-style apps
+Makefiles for apps that use qmake.

+Support exists for QT GUI and non-QT command line apps.

 These files get included from other makefiles after TARGETS, SRCS, ..., etc. get defined.